Puppet Show FAQ

 Questions about our shows and puppets:

 Can you perform a puppet show using a popular children’s TV show character?

-We do not perform other company’s characters or stories.
+We do not perform other company’s licensed characters or stories.

 Are your puppet shows interactive?